thetemplates/.github/profile/README.md

 #### Project Tasks Management Templates

 Additionally, this *GitHub Organization* hosts templates for tracking the tasks of a project.
-Login to get a copy of
+Login to access the [templates area](https://github.com/orgs/thetemplates/projects).

 * **Project Details Template**: For eliciting and recording the details of machine learning dependent project for scope determination, feasibility assessment, and economic viability purposes.
 * **Model Development & Deployment Template**: For outlining model development & deployment tasks.